On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: The Beilinson--Flach Euler system

-Controlling when Beilinson-Flach classes have coefficients in $\wedge^2 M_{\theory'}(f)^*$ is crucial for us.
+\begin{remark} Controlling when Beilinson--Flach classes have coefficients in $\wedge^2 M_{\theory'}(f)^*$ is crucial for us.
 Indeed, we want to construct classes to compare with higher cyclotomic classes, drawing from the decomposition of Galois representations.
 Higher cyclotomic classes give values for the $L$-function associated to the representation $\wedge^2 \rho_{f,v}$, hence if we want to construct classes to compare them with, the only natural choice is the $\wedge^2$-component.
-In the sequel we will rely heavily on the properties of the non-compactified classes in order to draw conclusions, working around the cuspidal contribution.
+The functional equation will allow us to propagate this information to the $\Sym^2$ component. \end{remark}